enormandeau/stacks_workflow/99-documentation/_build/html/_sources/02-Step_2.txt

 Otherwise, visit their website to download it and install it:
 <https://pypi.python.org/pypi/cutadapt/>`_
+o

 Installing jellyfish
 --------------------

 Jellyfish is a kmer counter.
-We will use it to identify the presence of adapters in our raw sequences in order to remove them with Cutadapt.
+We use it to identify the presence of adapters in our raw sequences in order to remove them with Cutadapt.
 To install Jellyfish, launch the following commands:

 .. code-block:: bash